marisalieb/colour-coordination-calculator/README.md

 # Colour Coordination Tool

-This C++ tool helps you find colour harmonies based on either HSV (Hue, Saturation, Value) values.
-Input a base colour, select a colour harmony type and receive a set of coordinated colours in HSV format.
+This C++ tool helps find colour harmonies based on either HSV (Hue, Saturation, Value) or RGB Hex values.
-Currently, I am working on extending this functionality to include an option for RGB Hex input and output in both HSV and RGB Hex format.
+Choose an input format, input a base colour, select a colour harmony type and receive a set of coordinated colours in both formats.

 ## Features